 In the United States, the mold remediation average cost for an attic is between $1,000 and $3,000.
 However, the cost of remediation varies depending on the size of the area that needs to be remediated and how much work is required.

 Basement Mold Remediation Cost

 Mold remediation costs vary depending on the size of the basement, as well as what type of mold is growing in it.
+The cost to remove mold from a home also depends on the type of mold issue.
 The average price for a small basement with just one kind of mold is $2000 to $3000, depending on the extent of the damage.

 Bathroom Mold Remediation Cost